In rural Wisconsin, former employees lift curtain on troubled crypto mine

 Cryptocurrency mining operations were prohibited in China in 2021 due to concerns over criminal activity and economic stability.
 They’ve since moved to countries with laxer regulations such as the United States.

-A combination of local, regional and global factors brought two Chinese citizens to a town of 2,400 people in rural Price County, one of the least populated in the state.

-For decades, Park Falls was a company town centered on the iconic Flambeau River paper mill built along the banks to harness hydroelectric power to run the plant.
+For decades, Park Falls was a company town centered on the iconic paper mill built along the banks of the Flambeau River to harness hydroelectric power.

-“It meant a lot to this community,” said John Tapplin, a former mill employee who was president of the local union.
-“At one time it was probably dumping like a quarter million dollars every two weeks into the economy.”
+“It meant a lot to this community,” said John Tapplin, a former local union president.
+“At one time it was probably dumping like a quarter-million dollars every two weeks into the economy.”

 But the mill’s future has been uncertain since its longtime owner sold it in 2006.
 It operated for little more than a decade, temporarily shutting down in 2019.

-“It was sort of a slow drip for quite a while,” he said.
-“Finally, it just went down and just couldn’t seem to find its way back open again.”

 The mill was sold off at auction to a liquidator.
 A number of creditors, including the city of Park Falls, went to court for payment.
-The judge ordered Liu’s business interests to pay the remaining $828,108 of the loan earlier — a process that’s still underway.
+The judge ordered Liu’s business interests to pay the remaining $828,108 of the loan.

-Since then, the current owner has farmed out some of the space to various companies while dismantling other parts of the mill.

-“They’re doing, I think, all the things you’d expect a liquidator to do,” Bablick said.
-“They’re removing equipment, they’re removing valuable copper, things like that.”

 Bitcoin mining comes to Park Falls

-Last year SOS Limited, whose shares trade on the New York Stock Exchange, began installing racks of computers inside the former paper mill to mine cryptocurrencies.
+In early 2022, SOS Limited began installing racks of computers inside the former paper mill to mine cryptocurrencies.

-“The company’s vision is to become one of the leading block-chain technology service providers in North America,” it wrote in a filing with financial regulators, referring to one of the key components of how cryptocurrencies are created and maintained.

 Cryptocurrencies, such as Bitcoin and Ethereum, have emerged over the past decade as a form of digital currency created by sophisticated computers solving complex computational problems to create unique strings of information.
-Mining operations compete with each other to work out these complex problems, thereby creating a digital currency that can be traded on the open market for hard currencies including U.S. dollars.
+Mining operations compete to work out these complex problems, thereby creating a digital currency that can be traded for hard currencies including U.S. dollars.

 The Chinese government has long been hostile to digital currencies, partly because it’s difficult to regulate them, but also because the computers use massive amounts of energy, which has raised environmental concerns.

-In a recent 46-page report, the White House estimated the greenhouse gas footprint of electricity powering U.S. cryptocurrency production in 2021 was equivalent to the average annual greenhouse gas emissions from 3 million gas-powered automobiles.
-The United States now hosts about one-third of global Bitcoin asset mining, the report said.
+In a recent report, the White House estimated the electricity powering U.S. cryptocurrency production in 2021 was equivalent to the average annual greenhouse emissions from 3 million automobiles.

 In Park Falls, the arrival in early 2022 of a cryptocurrency operation received a cool reception.